It is defined as any instability in blood pressure that can lead to inadequate arterial blood flow to the organs.

 Important diagnostic clues can be obtained from the patient’s history and intraoperative course.
 Operating notes, angiograms, and echocardiograms should be reviewed.

 The examination should focus on the cardiovascular system, particularly the presence of new murmurs.
-Specific diagnoses can be suggested based on the electrocardiogram (ECG), central venous pressure, and blood pressure waveforms.
+Based on the electrocardiogram (ECG), central venous pressure, and blood pressure waveforms, specific diagnoses can be suggested.

 If the EKG tracing is abnormal, 12-lead and atrial EKGs should be obtained.

 Chest drain bottles should be inspected for blood loss and bubbling.
-Important trends can be identified in the chart of 24-hour intensive care units.
+Significant trends can be identified in the chart of 24-hour intensive care units.

-Other blood tests, such as arterial blood gases, complete blood count, clotting status, and troponin may be ordered, depending on the circumstances.
+Depending on the circumstances, other blood tests, such as arterial blood gases, complete blood count, clotting status, and troponin may be ordered.
 Chest X-rays should be reviewed.

 A step-by-step approach to the diagnosis and initial treatment of the hemodynamically unstable postoperative cardiac patient: